TimeMAE: Self-Supervised Representations of Time Series with Decoupled Masked Autoencoders: The Proposed TimeMAE

-To achieve the goal of learning contextual representations of time series with a bidirectional encoding scheme, we decide to construct the corrupt input with masking strategies by following~\cite{devlin2018bert}.
-Suppose that $S_v/S_m$ is the number of masked/visible positions.
-In this way, more comprehensive contextual representations of each position, including previous and future contexts, can be encoded, simultaneously.
-For clarity, we use $Z_v $ to denote the embeddings of visible (unmasked) positions while letting $Z_m $ be the embeddings of masked ones.
-Although some heuristic masking strategies, e.g., block masking~\cite{bao2021beit}, have been developed before, we adopt random masking strategies to form the corrupted inputs.
-It means that each sub-series unit has the same probability of being masked in constructing self-supervised signals.
-The main reason that is such a strategy is beneficial to ensure that the representation quality of each input position is fully improved during reconstruction optimization.
-Note that we dynamically mask the time series at random for each pre-training epoch to further increase the diversity of the training signals.
-In addition to random masking operation, preserving a higher masking portion is also encouraged in the TimeMAE.
-This is because the masking ratio plays a vital role in deciding whether the recovering task is challenging enough to help the encoder carry more information.
-Generally, a higher masking ratio means that the recovering task is harder to be solved by the relies on these visible neighboring regions.
-Accordingly, more expressive network capacity can be encoded in the pre-trained encoder network.
-In our work, we find that a masking ratio of about $60\%$ can help us achieve optimal performance, greatly different from the masking ratio of $15\%$ in previous works~\cite{devlin2018bert,zerveas2021transformer}.
-Note that both the window slicing and masking strategy are agnostic to the time series input, which does not bring too much inductive bias like data augmentation in contrastive learning~\cite{eldele2021time}.
+To acquire comprehensive contextual representations of time series through a bidirectional encoding scheme, we implement masking strategies inspired by the approach outlined in~\cite{devlin2018bert}.
+Here, let $S_v/S_m$ denote the count of visible (unmasked) /masked positions.
+This approach allows for the encoding of more extensive contextual information, encompassing preceding and subsequent contexts, for each position simultaneously.
+To maintain clarity, we use $Z_v$ to represent the embeddings of visible positions, while $Z_m$ corresponds to the embeddings of masked positions.
+While previous studies, such as block masking~\cite{bao2021beit}, introduce heuristic masking strategies, we adopt random masking strategies to generate corrupted inputs.
+This means that each sub-series unit has an equal probability of being masked, contributing to the creation of self-supervised signals.
+This strategy proves effective in ensuring that the representation quality of each input position is substantially improved during the reconstruction optimization.
+It's important to note that we dynamically mask the time series at random for each pre-training epoch to further enhance the diversity of the training signals.
+In particular, we encourage a higher masking proportion in TimeMAE.
+This is pivotal, as the masking ratio significantly impacts the difficulty of the recovery task and, consequently, the encoder's ability to convey more information.
+A higher masking ratio implies a more challenging recovery task, relying on visible neighboring regions.
+Consequently, the pre-trained encoder network can encode a more expressive network capacity.
+This design choice ultimately encourages the model to learn richer, more generalizable temporal representations that are better suited for downstream time series analysis tasks.